bico-media/bcat/README.md

 Transactions referenced from a B-cat transaction will be called `B-cat parts`.
 Each B-cat part transaction must follow the [B://](https://b.bitdb.network) specification or the following description:

-Transactions on the blockchain that includes the bitcom namespace of `1ChDHzdd1H4wSjgGMHyndZm6qxEDGjqpJL` at the first position after a `OP_RETURN` code shall be called a `bat-chunk` transactions (pronounced _bachunk_).
+Transactions on the blockchain that includes the bitcom namespace of `1ChDHzdd1H4wSjgGMHyndZm6qxEDGjqpJL` at the first position after a `OP_RETURN` code shall be called a `B-cat part` transactions (pronounced _bachunk_).

 The `1ChDHzdd1H4wSjgGMHyndZm6qxEDGjqpJL` bitcom namespace must have 1 argument only:
 1. data